f-dx/Awesome-Targeted-Individuals/README.md

 ## Am I a targeted individual?

 - [Symptoms](https://stop007.org/home/how-is-it-all-possible/for-new-victims/) - How does it feel to be a victim?
+- Why am I targeted?
+- What will happen next?

 ## General information and FAQ